ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 ### I'll make this quick, I `Promise`.

 First, what is a `Promise`?
 Essentially, a `Promise` is a wrapper for code that might take a second to resolve.
 It allows you to run synchronous code in an asynchronous language (like JavaScript) by telling the code to pause until the `Promise` resolves.
 You see, with an asynchronous language multiple things can be happening at the same time and code can be executed out of order for efficiency.
 In a synchronous language, however, one line of code needs to execute before the program can move onto the next.
 In most cases an asynchronous language is great and will allow everything to move a bit faster, but sometimes you need to wait for one line of code to finish executing before moving onto the next.
-For example, in my project I was fetching data from my API backend and was passing that data as arguments to other methods.
+For example, in my project I was fetching data from my API backend and was passing that data as arguments to other functions.
 This allowed me to do things like display the username and the trivia questions.
+But I needed to make sure I had that data before executing those functions.

 That’s where `Promise`s come in.
 They allow you to kind of turn your asynchronous code into synchronous code, just for a little bit, so you can get those return values that you need.
 A `Promise` is in one of three states:
 1. Pending: neither fulfilled nor rejected
 2. Fulfilled: the operation was successful
 3. Rejected: the operation failed

-If a `Promise` is fulfilled or rejected the appropriate `then` method is called on the `Promise`.
+If a `Promise` is fulfilled or rejected the appropriate `then()` method is called on the `Promise`.

 <br>